55 Handpicked DIY Escape Room Puzzle Ideas That Spark Joy & Mystery

 Simple.
 Yet delightful.

 Players know what to do the moment they see it.
-The scissors just need to be for something logical like cutting out complex shapes in paper.
+The scissors just need to be for something logical like cutting out complex shapes.
 Or, add some imagination with a label like:

 Plasma Cutters.
 Good for any sized chain